yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTSL54GS.rst

 ||6||input||PSW1||RESET||Button - reset||
 ||7||output||LEDC14||SES amber||LED - SES amber||

-== dual USB port ==
+== Dual USB port ==

 The board has functional position for a stacked dual-USB port, although it is only fitted for a single port.
-Remove the existing unit, and substitute with a dual.
+As an alternative to adding an external USB hub, remove the existing unit, and substitute with a dual.
 Stacked dual-USB port can be scavenged from an old/dead motherboard.

 == LED10 ==
 The LED10 location at front of board contains no LED.
 Perhaps it is usable for something.
 But it does not appear to be connected directly to a GPIO pin as a voltmeter shows nothing when cycling all GPIO lines.